Wireless & Radio certification testing

 Legal Implications for CE marking

-The product must comply with the relevant applicable standard.
+The product must comply with the relevant applicable harmonised standard.
 As specified by the European wireless standards appearing on the CE directives list of standards.
 In some instance, it is required to use a Notified Body (NB).
 This is to ensure that all local government legislation and technical components of the testing are up to the standard requires.
-We can help with referring you to an independent notified body who we highly recommend.
+We can help with referring you to an independent notified body for type examination who we highly recommend.

 For further information about the CE product compliance requirements.
 Including CE labelling, declaration of conformity, please refer to our dedicated CE testing section.
 Extra EMC testing is often required for many products as the radio component is only a sub-part to a more complex system.
 Please follow the Electromagnetic compatibility testing services link for further details.